maurelian/eth-registrar-ens/README.md

 The properties of the Bid object correspond to the inputs of the registrar contract's 'shaBid' function.
 When a bid is submitted, these values should be saved so that they can be used to reveal the bid params later.
+// TODO: Make this example async

 **Parameters**